dennyzhang/code.dennyzhang.com/README.md

 - Tags: #amusing, #redo

 ## Lesson learned from Cracking leetcode.com
-- Know how to use library.
-Thus we can think and design in a higher layer.
-But make sure you can evaluate the time and space performance
 - Learn to write bug-free code.
 Test-driven may lead you to waste time?
 If you think clearly and pass with once
-- Get it works first.
-Then think about how to optmize the time and memory complexity
-- Bug free coding save time
-- Think in a natural way, instead of a complicated way
 - Understand data structure and common library in your languages: Python TreeNode, Python Interval
 - Write your idea, before you coding.
 Update time/space complexity in advance.
+- Know how to use library.
+Thus we can think and design in a higher layer.
+But make sure you can evaluate the time and space performance
+- Think in a natural way, instead of a complicated way